workkkfor2012/gemini-coder/README.md

 - initialize all popular chatbots
 - don't overengineer AI-assistance
-- stay free and do not track usage
+- stay free and do not track users
 - be robust and lightweight (~1 MB)

 CWC is for you if: